1999 Wismilak International

 The 1999 Wismilak International was a women's tennis tournament played on outdoor hard courts in Kuala Lumpur, Malaysia that was part of the Tier III category of the 1999 WTA Tour.
 It was the fifth edition of the tournament and was held from 8 November through 14 November 1999.
 Unseeded Åsa Carlsson won the singles title and earned $27,000 first-prize money.

-Kevin Livensey was the Tournament Director, The Tournament Referee was Fadilah Ghani and the Event Coordinator was Mon S Sudesh and A.Lourdesamy.